ethersphere/swarm-extension/README.md

 There will be need for other Swarm specific protocols (or extend the current one), which handle different type of feeds and mutable content.

 You can read about it in more detail in the following section

-## JS Library

-dApps should interact with the extension using the [Swarm Extension Library](library/README.md).

 ### Swarm HTML